MilosNj/local-event-finder/README.md

 ## 🔒 License

+This project is licensed under the [MIT License](./LICENSE).

-MIT © 2025 Milos Njegovanovic
+© 2025 Milos Njegovanovic

 ---